The 10 most innovative dining companies of 2022

 For adapting to the new way customers order food

-With more than 1,500 locations worldwide, Texas-based fast-food chain Wingstop continues to find new ways to address some of the biggest challenges facing the restaurant industry.
+With more than 1,700 locations worldwide, Texas-based fast-food chain Wingstop continues to find new ways to address some of the biggest challenges facing the restaurant industry.
 Throughout the pandemic, the chain doubled down on its digital strategy, driving customers to digital channels including its own and delivery partner DoorDash.
 Today, some 65% of the company’s revenue comes through digital.
 Wingstop has also taken advantage of ghost kitchens to expand into new markets and grow its presence in ones where it has a small footprint, starting in the U.K. in 2020.
-Manhattan is next: The company plans to open 25 locations there in 2022, many of them ghost kitchens.
+Manhattan is next: The company plans to open 20 locations there in the next three years, many of them ghost kitchens.
 In response to the nationwide shortage of chicken and rising competition in the wings space, over the summer the company also unveiled a fully virtual brand called Thighstop.
 The brand’s chicken products—which include the same sauces as Wingstop’s wings—are easily produced in its existing restaurants and take advantage of previously unused parts of the chicken.
 The company’s 2021 revenue totaled $282.5 million, up 13.5% from a year earlier.
 Wingstop’s fourth quarter digital sales comprised 61.3% of sales.

 5. ChowNow